-The ICDL Advanced (International Computer Driving Licence) is the next stage qualification after ICDL and the international version of the ECDL Advanced (European Computer Driving Licence), both qualifications cover the same syllabus.
+The ICDL Advanced (International Computer Driving Licence), is the international version of the ECDL Advanced (European Computer Driving Licence), both qualifications cover the same syllabus.
 The ICDL qualification was established by the ECDL Foundation in 1999 and has become globally recognised in over 148 countries worldwide.
-Many leading businesses and governments have set ICDL (ICDL Advanced and ICDL Expert) syllabuses as a prerequisite in ICT (Information Communication Technology) competence for their employees.

 ICDL Career Opportunities